 - Insight into how to build a better relationship with clients and other contacts.

-This course is designed for trainee, assistant or associate solicitors, who are experiencing challenges in dealing with difficult and awkward people within a work environment.
+This course is designed for trainee, newly qualified, assistant or associate solicitors, who are experiencing challenges in dealing with difficult and awkward people within a work environment.

 - Gain a better understanding of how and why some people are difficult;

 - Develop skills for handling difficult people more effectively;

 - Learn methods for more successful conflict resolution; and